-The current complexity of websites and applications has resulted in website development becoming complicated, or even risky.
+The current complexity of websites and applications, especially with the need for continuous integration and continuous deployment, has resulted in website development becoming complicated, or even risky.
 Those simple key questions can become difficult if not virtually impossible to answer, even for the most proficient and adept developer.

 How Can Risk Be Mitigated?

 Smart developers always think at least one step ahead.
-With increasing experience, a developer may even be able to oversee the whole project.
+With increasing experience, a developer may even be able to oversee the whole project, incorporating automated testing and maintaining performance monitoring.
 Thinking ahead is a vital aspect of risk management.

 These are some potential risk areas:

 - Database management and frameworks and libraries selection.

 A clear web development team workflow, combined with Agile development and Scrum methodology, is essential for building good quality websites.
 Good quality does not necessarily mean costly or lengthy, but it should account for cross-browser compatibility and responsive design.

 How can you select the right workflow for your project?
 Consulting with other web developers or even delving into web design forums is a good start.
 The problem is that practically every web development agency, whether focused on front-end development or back-end development, has a customized workflow and is ready to highlight the advantages of their approach using their preferred frameworks and libraries.
 Therefore, it can be tough to separate the wheat from the chaff.